|

 scheme to settle the recovered lands with loyal subjects.
 Promising land in exchange for

-hard work, the Austrian Empire encouraged German-speaking people from Southwestern Germany,
+hard work, the Empire encouraged German-speaking people from Southwestern Germany,

 Northeastern France and Switzerland to cultivate the region.